The Bankrate promise

 Once your mortgage is paid off, you will face the question of whether you should maintain a homeowners insurance policy since homeowners insurance is not a legal requirement.
 Before giving up the policy, remember that homeowners insurance can help you avoid financially devastating out-of-pocket costs should your property be damaged or destroyed by a covered loss.

-Your property is likely to be your most valuable asset and homeowners insurance can help you financially protect it when covered damage or loss occurs to the structure.
+Your property is likely to be your most valuable asset and homeowners insurance can help you financially protect it when a covered damage or loss occurs.
 Additionally, it also covers your personal belongings inside your property.
-If someone gets hurt while on your property, you will have peace of mind knowing the personal liability coverage from your policy can help pay for their medical expenses and help you defend yourself in court if needed.
+And if someone gets hurt while on your property, you will have peace of mind knowing the personal liability coverage from your policy could help pay for their medical expenses and help you defend yourself in court if needed.
 Some of the expenses associated with medical bills or repairs to the home can be quite costly.
-A proper homeowners insurance policy could help keep your out-of-pocket costs to a minimum and keep you from facing exceptionally large medical or construction costs.
-Plenty of affordable home insurance companies are also available.
+A homeowners insurance policy with adequate coverage could help keep your out-of-pocket costs to a minimum and keep you from facing exceptionally large medical or construction costs.

 Frequently asked questions

-The best homeowners insurance company varies for each person depending on their needs and wants for their policy.
+The best homeowners insurance company varies for each person depending on their unique situation and coverage requirements..
 Some homeowners may prioritize cost over customer service, while others may want a policy that offers access to add-on coverage that isn’t available elsewhere.
-To help determine the best home insurance company for your needs, it may benefit you to compare your options based on the factors that are most important to you.
-This could include coverage options, discounts, third-party ratings and reviews, as well as the digital experience of a carrier.
+To help determine the best home insurance company for your needs, it may benefit you to obtain home insurance quotes from several carriers and compare your options based on the factors that are most important to you.
+This could include availability, coverage options, discounts, third-party ratings and reviews, as well as the digital experience offered by a carrier.